-Also known as vitamin B1, thiamine is a water soluble vitamin that is crucial in cellular function and energy usage from food.
+Also known as vitamin B1, thiamine is a water-soluble vitamin that is crucial in cellular function and energy usage from food.
 It helps convert carbohydrates into energy for metabolism and strength.
-Deficiency occurs when you consume more alcohol and less animal products.
+Deficiency occurs when you consume more alcohol and fewer animal products.
 Chronic fatigue, gut issues, and muscle wasting are just a few signs that you are deficient in vitamin B1.
-To address, here are some of the foods high in thiamine you should eat.
+To address this, here are some of the foods high in thiamine you should eat.

 1. Sunflower Seeds

 Consuming 100 grams of sunflower seeds provide you with 99% of the recommended daily value of thiamine.
 In 1 cup, you get 0.68 mg or 45% DV.
 Other thiamine-rich seeds are flax (31% per 1 ounce), sesame seeds (22% per ounce), chia seeds (16% per ounce) and pumpkin seeds (5% per ounce).